|Average Number of Deployment Days|

 |Air Force Enlisted Specialty 1T0 - SERE|

 Lots of people don't know the difference between an assignment, TDY (Temporary Duty Assignment), and a "Deployment."

 An "Assignment" is where one is permamently stationed.
 They remain at that base until they receive orders to move to a new base.
 A "TDY" is a temporary assignment, usually to attend a school, conference, temporarily help a unit which is undermanned, or participate in an exercise.
 When the mission of the TDY is complete, the airman returns to his/her permament duty assignment.

 A "Deployment" is similar to a TDY, except the member deploys to be part of a specific operation, usually a combat operation overseas.
 Like a TDY, when the deployment is finished, the airman returns to his/her permament duty assignment.
 The Air Force deploys people to areas such as Afghanistan, Kuwait, Iraq, Saudi Arabia, Kosovo, and Bosnia for on-going contingency operations.

-Under the Air Force's AEF (Air Expeditionary Force) concept, the Air Force's goal is to deploy individuals and units for no more than 90 days in a year.
+Under the Air Force's AEF (Air Expeditionary Force) concept, the Air Force's goal is not to deploy individuals and units for no more than 90 days in a year.
 However, the Air Force has a long way to go to meet that goal for personnel in many specific jobs.
 Most Air Force deployments last between 60 and 90 days.